Hey, you! Not to excite you more, but you are heading to the most honest (and beautiful as per me) province in the Philippines.

 Also known as the Rakuh-a-idi Spring, a fountain of youth is a human-made spring with the view of a rock formation and Pacific ocean in Uyugan Batanes.
 This place is usually famous for young people because the trek leading here is a little hard for the seniors.

 Just near the fountain of youth is the Diura fishing village, which you can drop by to explore.
 It is famous for the number of fishing boats parked in the sands.

 12:00 NN – LUNCH at Cafe du Tukon

-Since tourist are already not allowed to enter Fundacion Pacita, you can still eat at their Cafe du Tukon.
-Foods are pricier here and you need to have a reservation beforehand.
-I asked help from our hotel’s receptionist in reserving tables here.
+Since tourists are already not allowed to enter Fundacion Pacita, you can still eat at their Cafe du Tukon.
+Foods are pricier here, and you need to have a reservation beforehand.
+I asked for help from our hotel’s receptionist in reserving tables here.
 (Contact #0998 972 0028)

 2:00 PM – Free Time in Basco town

 Go back to the hotel and take a nap.
-At the afternoon, you can walk or rent a bike to explore more of the town of Basco, which is small you can finish at less than an hour.
+In the afternoon, you can walk or rent a bike to explore more of the town of Basco, which is small; you can finish at less than an hour.

 6:00 PM – Dinner at Beehan